Molcas/OpenMolcas/doc/source/installation.guide/diceinst.rst

      :backlinks: none

-The Dice--|molcas| interface allows one to use semistochastic heat-bath configuration interaction (SHCI) implemented in Dice as an FCI solver in CASSCF calculations, referred to as SHCI-CASSCF :cite:`Phung2016,Wouters2016`.
+The Dice--|molcas| interface allows one to use heat-bath configuration interaction (HCI) implemented in Dice as an FCI solver in CASSCF calculations, referred to as HCI-CASSCF :cite:`Sharma2017,Holmes2016`.
-A large active space, up to around 100 active orbitals, can be calculated with SHCI-CASSCF.
+A large active space, up to around 100 active orbitals, can be calculated with HCI-CASSCF.
-Currently, the interface supports ground state SHCI-CASSCF calculations.
+Currently, the interface supports ground state HCI-CASSCF calculations.

 The interface requires the Dice 1.0 binary (https://github.com/sanshar/Dice).
 For installation of Dice, consult https://sanshar.github.io/Dice/installation.html.